Readability Formulas

 When writers use readability scores as a criterion, they do so with good intentions: they want to know their material is not too difficult for their readers.
 While it’s important to match reading skills with content, a grade level does not—by itself—ensure the match is perfect.
 Using grade level standards can lead writers to produce text that is less readable, even though it scores at a lower grade level.

 If you must meet a standard of a “sixth grade level,” and your material scores at an 8th grade level, what can you do?
-It can be tempting to manipulate the text by dividing sentences and substituting shorter words.
-Although this type of editing will improve your grade level score, it may make your text choppy and harder to read.
+It’s tempting to skew the text by dividing sentences and substituting shorter words.
+Although this type of editing will improve the grade level score, it may make your text choppy and harder to read.
 And your readers may still not benefit.

 Here’s why: